bejayoharen/bjorg.github.io/_posts/2024-12-13-engineering-team-growth-3-structuring-interviews.markdown

 Notice this section is not called “resume review”.
 While it might seem nice to let the candidate tell their story, their story should be clear to you already from having read their resume in advance.
 Moreover, abdicating control of the interview allows the candidate to give you their rehearsed highlight reel.
 Focus on questions or concerns *you* have about their resume.

 So, instead of the "walk me through your resume" routine, take these ten minutes to ask specific questions about specific items on the resume that popped out at you.
-This gives you a chance to see if they are able to communicate about the work they did in simple language, and find out if there the major accomplishments listed on their resume really represented their work and not their teammate's.
+This gives you a chance to see if they are able to communicate about the work they did in simple language, and find out if the major accomplishments listed on their resume really represented their work and not their teammate's.
 I like to pick a previous job and ask these questions:

 * “How did the company make money, and how did you contribute to the company’s revenue or to reducing costs?”
 You want to make sure you are hiring someone who understands how their work matters to the bottom line, and can communicate their impact in clear language.
 * “Who was on your team?”
 Follow this up by asking about everyone’s role on the team to understand what they really were (and were not) responsible for.